bdeboe/table-partitioning-demo/README.md

 In Table Partitioning, we distinguish between how you partition your data, and where the partitions are stored.
 The first bit defines the underlying data structure (global subscripts, see [below](#how-does-it-work)) and is part of your table definition, in other words part of the code.
 The latter is more a runtime thing, specific to the instance, that may differ depending on where you're deploying your application to.

-The _how_ part is specified through a *partitioning key*, which defines a field in the table and a scheme to derive an actual "partition" based on the field's value for every row.
+The _how_ part is specified through a *partition key*, which defines a field in the table and a scheme to derive an actual "partition" based on the field's value for every row.
 The available partition schemes are:
 * Range partitioning - for example, splitting table data based on a `date_created` field, with each partition corresponding to one month (the _interval_ for the range partition key)
 * List partitioning - for example, splitting table data based on a `region` field, with each partition corresponding to exactly one region
 * Hash partitioning - for example, splitting table data based on a `customer_id` field, with data distributed across a fixed number of partitions based on a hash of the `customer_id` column